callegarinelson/Orbital-Resonances/Description.md

 "ips.f" is a software written in Fortran code that generates the data to construct the plots given in Figure 2 (first line) in Callegari and Rodríguez (2023).
 These plots consist of unidimensional mapping of the 7/6 Aeagaeon-Mimas resonance.
 Dense sets of orbits of clones of the small satellite Aegaeon are numerically determined accordingly to the N-body routine "individual.f".
 The orbits are Fourier analyzed by the "fft.f" code.

 "maps.f" is a software written in Fortran code that generates the data to construct the plots given in Figure 1 in Callegari and Rodríguez (2023).
-The Fourier analysis is made in a plane.
+The Fourier analysis is made in a plane, increasing the dimension of the phase space.
+The mapping of the resonance reveals the main features of the phase space of the dynamical system.